Kabru: Mountaineering

 In 2004, a group of Serbian climbers unsuccessfully attempted to climb the west face of Kabru South.
 A series of avalanches forced the group to give up their goal.

-The north-northwest pillar of Talung was first climbed in 2015 by two Ukrainian climbers, Mikhail Fomin and Nikita Balabanov, who won the Piolet d'Or for their climb.
+The north-northwest pillar of Talung was first climbed in 2015 by two Ukrainian climbers, Mikhail Fomin and Nikita Balabanov, who won the Piolets d'Or for their climb.
 It was the fifth ascent of Talung.